seanreed1111/sql-recipes/recipes.md

 | Cavalier  |   15 |    32 | 0.3191 | 17.0000 |
 +-------------+------+------+--------+---------+
 There are a couple of minor formatting issues that can be addressed at this point.
 Typ- ically, standings listings display percentages to three decimal places, and the GB value to one decimal place (with the exception that the GB value for the first-place team is displayed as -).
 To display n decimal places, TRUNCATE( expr , n ) can be used.
-To display the GB value for the first-place team appropriately, put the expression that calculates the GB column within a call to IF( ) that maps 0 to a dash: mysql> SELECT team, wins AS W, losses AS L, TRUNCATE(wins/(wins+losses),3) AS PCT,
+To display the GB value for the first-place team appropriately, put the expression that calculates the GB column within a call to IF( ) that maps 0 to a dash:
+SELECT team, wins AS W, losses AS L, TRUNCATE(wins/(wins+losses),3) AS PCT,
 IF(@wl_diff = wins-losses,
  '-',TRUNCATE((@wl_diff - (wins-losses))/2,1)) AS GB